 Of course, we're happy for Brendan and PUBG and we have no doubt we'll be hearing about both of 'em much more, but we can't help but wonder when we'll see some useful changes.

-To be fair, the latest PUBG performance update worked like a charm and the game runs noticeably better but cheating is still rampant.
+To be fair, the latest PUBG performance update and the game runs noticeably better but cheating is still rampant.
 In fact, there doesn't seem to be a blog post that has Brendan Greene in it, without the comment section being filled with "REGION LOCK CHINA" requests.

 Naturally, PUBG Corp is very careful and often coy with the issue, seeing as how the Chinese gaming market is a gift that keeps on giving.
 In fact, their latest announcement talks about secret servers that would be invisible to people from other regions, unless you've been specifically invited by someone - that's how careful they are.